 In the UK office, the most significant physical risk is heatwaves.
-In the US offices, the most significant physical risks are wildfires and hurricanes.

-There could be a decline in productivity of employees and other stakeholders in the supply chain both at home and in office spaces due to both acute and chronic climate events, impacting margins.
+In the US offices, the most significant physical risks are wildfires and hurricanes. decline in productivity of employees and other stakeholders in the supply chain both at home and in office spaces due to both acute and chronic climate events, impacting margins.